 Q: Does Chase have a secured credit card?
 The website doesn’t show the application.

-A: Chase has always favored above-average credit scores, but over the last few years they have really ratcheted it up even further.
+A: Chase has long favored above-average credit scores, but over the last few years they have really ratcheted it up even further.

 With the exception of their Slate card (for average credit) these days the credit score requirements for their credit cards are basically on par with American Express; you need to have excellent credit to be approved.

 The Chase secured Visa and MasterCard was discontinued several years ago.
-I asked my local branch if Chase plans on bringing it back in 2013 or early 2014 and they said there are no plans for a secured credit card.
-Being that the last time they offered it was in 2005, I think it’s safe to conclude that we won’t be seeing one again.
+I asked my local branch if Chase plans on bringing it back, and they said there are no plans for a secured credit card.
+The last time they offered it was in 2005, so I think it’s safe to conclude that we won’t be seeing one again.

 My recommendation?
 Capital One and some credit unions offer secured cards with low fees and security deposits.
-Go here to see my favorite secured card for 2013.
+Go here to see my favorite secured card for 2014.
+With this card, a deposit of $49, $99 or $200 could get you a credit line of between $200 and $3,000 (depending on your creditworthiness).

-When JP Morgan Chase acquired Washington Mutual a few years ago (2008) there was a brief period of time that a secured credit card was available through WaMu.
+When JP Morgan Chase acquired Washington Mutual in 2008, there was a brief period of time that a secured credit card was available through WaMu.
 However within just a couple months of the acquisition, Chase axed the card and mailed refund checks to the inherited cardholders (refunding their security deposit and pro-rated annual fee).

 So is there any chance we will see a secured credit card from Chase bank again?
-Very highly unlikely and here’s why I say that:
+Highly unlikely and here’s why I say that:

 If a Chase bank secured credit card ever does come out, I will definitely update this post.
 But don’t hold your breath.
 As an alternative, I highly recommend the one from Capital One…